This is the homemade chicken soup from scratch recipe I grew up enjoying.

 Classic chicken soup has onion, carrot, and celery.
 I have added turnip and rutabaga to my chicken soup recipe over the years, but for this post, I wanted to keep it close to my grandma’s recipe.
 (If you decide to add other vegetables, you would want one small turnip and one small rutabaga chopped up.)

-How to make homemade chicken soup from scratch:
+How to make Jewish chicken soup from scratch:

 Add your raw chicken to a stock pot.
-Add in low sodium chicken broth and water.
+Add in low sodium chicken broth, seasonings, vegetables, and water.
+Cover and bring the chicken soup to a boil.
+Turn down the heat and allow this chicken soup to simmer for two hours.

 After the chicken cooks in the soup for 2 hours, remove it to a separate pan so the bones don’t all fall apart in the soup.